SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "specify an alias name for the database column to match a component's name in the target data object.

 SELECT FROM dbtab
-  FIELDS comp1 AS comp_a, comp2 AS comp_b, comp3 AS comp_b
+  FIELDS comp1 AS comp_a, comp2 AS comp_b, comp3 AS comp_c
   WHERE ...
   INTO CORRESPONDING FIELDS OF TABLE @itab.